The BE(YOU)FULL Philosophy defines the principles behind the method. It explains why the framework exists and how it supports human development.

 How the Frameworks Shape BE(YOU)FULL Programmes

-The four frameworks guide the design, delivery, and evaluation of all BE(YOU)FULL work across London and beyond:
+These frameworks guide the design, delivery, and evaluation of all BE(YOU)FULL programmes across education and community systems.

 The BE(YOU)FULL mentor training programme gives staff a clear, shared framework for mentoring young people across the school.